 Climate work continues

-In 2012, the Ethical Council continued with its involvement in climate issues.
-The Ethical Council’s representative participated in a two-day meeting in March with the UN climate negotiator, Christiana Figueres, regarding the role that the financial market and institutional investors can play in the transition to a low-carbon society.
+In 2012, the Council on Ethics continued with its involvement in climate issues.
+The Council on Ethics’ representative participated in a two-day meeting in March with the UN climate negotiator, Christiana Figueres, regarding the role that the financial market and institutional investors can play in the transition to a low-carbon society.

-The Ethical Council has also been involved in the Institutional Investors Group on Climate Change (IIGCC) and pushed for the development of an expectation document, The Institutional Investors’ Expectations of Corporate Climate Risk Management.
+The Council on Ethics has also been involved in the Institutional Investors Group on Climate Change (IIGCC) and pushed for the development of an expectation document, The Institutional Investors’ Expectations of Corporate Climate Risk Management.

 The aim is for investors to provide companies with a uniform picture of what they expect companies to do to reduce risks and take advantage of opportunities that arise as a result of climate change.
 Companies are also encouraged to improve their management and reporting of these risks and opportunities.
 The document was put together with the Investor Group on Climate Change and Investor Network on Climate Risk, a network whose members are primarily in Australia, New Zealand and North America